sage-code/maj/verbs.md

 To ask someone if is doing something you can use "ke" interrogative preposition.

 * ke faru tu?  = what are you doing?
-* tu leru'ia?  = are you reading?
+* tu lo leru?  = are you reading?

 **infinitive response**

-For infinitive response "si" and "pa" can be used as verb suffix.
+For infinitive response "ia" and "pa" can be used as verb suffix.

-* jo si leru = I do read
+* jo leru'ia = I read indeed
-* jo pa leru = I do not read
+* jo leru'pa = I do not read

 **specify time**

-The affirmative can be created with prepositions "si" and "pa".
+The affirmative and negative can be created with prepositions "si" and "pa".
 By using the preposition you can specify the time so the information is complete.

 **affirmative**

-* si jo leru'ia  = yes I read now
+* ia jo leru     = yes I'm reading
-* si jo leru'do  = yes I will read
+* ia jo leru'va  = yes I will read
-* si jo leru'be  = yes I have read
+* si jo leru'ra  = yes I was reading

 **negative**

-* jo pa leru'ia = I'm not reading
+* jo pa leru    = I'm not reading
-* jo pa leru'do = I will not read
+* jo pa leru'va = I will not read
-* jo pa leru'be = I have not read
+* jo pa leru're = I have not read
-* jo no leru'pa = I do not read
-* jo lo leru'ni = I never read it

 ## Conditional

-An action that is not realized is created using suffix "ra".
+An action that is not realized is created using auxiliary verb: "voru"

-suffix: ra <= would have / should have

-* jo leru'ra da su mi lexu'pa = I would have read but he didn't let me
+* jo voru'ra sh leru da su mh lexu'pa = I wanted to read but he didn't let me
-* tu leru'ra da tu te domu'be = You would have read but you have fall asleep
+* tu voru'ra sh leru da ra tobu doma  = You wanted to read but have fall asleep

 ## Imperative